Evolutionary and physiological drivers of phenotypic plasticity

 -

-Modified from Petrullo et al., 2023, Science.
+From Petrullo et al., 2023, Science.
 Overestimating mast cues enhances maternal lifetime fitness.
-(A) Each false positive error (erroneously producing a large litter in a non-mast year) made across a control female’s lifetime significantly decreased her probability of making the costliest error.
+(A) Each false positive error (erroneously producing a large litter in a non-mast year) made across a female’s lifetime significantly decreased her probability of making the costliest error (a false negative, i.e. a small litter in a mast year).

 Female red squirrels exhibit adaptive increases in reproductive effort in response to ecological cues just prior to a food boom when new and stored food is lowest (anticipatory reproduction).
 How do female squirrels do more with less?
 We are currently investigating the relationship between resource pulses, the gut microbiome, and anticipatory reproduction as gut microbiota have the potential to alter host metabolic status by increasing energy availability, nutrient extraction efficiency, and energy harvest from the host diet.
-Preliminary data demonstrate mast cue-induced changes in gut microbiome composition among females.
-We are combining biomarkers of host metabolism, metabolomics, and microbiome analysis with detailed life history and demographic data to address this question.
+Our preliminary data suggest a reconfiguration of the female gut microbiome in the months leading up to a food pulse.
+We are combining biomarkers of host metabolism, metabolomics, and microbiome data with detailed life history and demographic data to address this question.

 Conceptual figure illustrating hypothesized pathway through which the gut microbiome contributes to adaptive phenotypic plasticity.